The L&C Advantage

 We will forge new community partnerships, formalize and expand the footprint of existing ones, and engage as a reciprocal community partner to amplify the impact of our collaborative relationships.
 We will endeavor to expand our physical presence in central Portland and establish a more accessible hub for many of our community-based initiatives.

 Across all three schools, students, staff, and faculty are engaged in community-based initiatives that advance equity and justice in Portland, in the region, and beyond.
-Currently these programs are often housed in a particular school or office at the college and have the potential to be more impactful with deeper connections across campus.
+Currently these programs are often housed in a particular school or office.
+With deeper connections across campus, they have the potential to be more impactful.

-We will reimagine our approach to community-based programs to become cross-college, and develop cross-curriculum initiatives in order to amplify our impact and provide more robust learning opportunities for our students.
+We will reimagine our approach to community-based programs to become cross-college, and we will develop cross-curriculum initiatives to amplify our impact and provide more robust learning opportunities for our students.
 Our aim will be to deepen existing relationships with cornerstone community institutions and to develop new ones.

 The graduate school’s Community Counseling Center provides accessible, high-quality, culturally informed mental health services to hundreds of community members annually.
 The center is a model training center for mental health counselors and therapists who become equipped in effective intervention techniques, gain knowledge of community needs, and achieve positive outcomes.
-The Oregon Health Authority recently recognized our training success through a transformative grant to facilitate the recruitment, development, and graduation of diverse, well-trained, culturally responsive, and clinically sound cohorts of mental health providers in order to help significantly expand access to health care services throughout the state.
+The Oregon Health Authority recently provided a transformative grant to facilitate the recruitment, development, and graduation of diverse, well-trained, culturally responsive, and clinically sound cohorts of mental health providers who expand access to health care services throughout the state.
 The school principal preparation program, another model of success, has partnered with Portland Public Schools to build pathways that produce leaders capable of advancing the school system’s community-developed vision, including their goals of promoting racial equity, strategic recruitment, and increasing the pool of equity-centered principal candidates.
 This effort is supported by a major grant from the Wallace Foundation.

-The law school operates two impactful clinics located in downtown Portland: the Low-Income Taxpayer Clinic and the Small Business Legal Clinic.
+The law school operates two vital clinics located in downtown Portland: the Low-Income Taxpayer Clinic and the Small Business Legal Clinic.
 These organizations provide invaluable services to the community while offering substantial experiential learning opportunities for law students.
-A different or additional clinical space in central Portland would open up the possibility of serving Portland in new ways.
+Greater clinical space in central Portland would make it possible to serve Portland in new ways.
 Growth of our clinical and training programs will amplify our reach and increase our ability to offer educational opportunities to students across all three schools.

 Programs like these are models of community-engaged reciprocity and provide a roadmap for continued development of our partnerships.
 We will build trustworthy relationships with the region’s preeminent organizations and seek to partner to help solve local and regional challenges.

-A tangible, meaningful, and impactful step toward accomplishing these goals would be the establishment of a greater presence in central Portland, a physical location to bring us closer to our community partners.
-A more urban space would become a hub for productive partnerships as well as offer a living laboratory to our students, while making a contribution to strengthening and revitalizing the community to which we belong.
-We must move forward with pursuing such expansion with careful and deliberate urgency.
+A tangible, meaningful, and impactful step toward accomplishing these goals would be the establishment of a greater presence in central Portland: a physical location to bring us closer to our community partners.
+A more urban space would offer a living laboratory to our students and become a hub for productive partnerships, making a contribution to strengthening and revitalizing the community to which we belong.
+We must consider and pursue such an expansion with careful planning and deliberate urgency.

-3. Maximize the return on investment of a Lewis & Clark education, while preparing students for purposeful lives of consequence.
+3. Maximize the return on investment of a Lewis & Clark education, while preparing students for economic opportunity and purposeful lives of consequence.

-The development of a global perspective is infused across our culture and part of the fabric of a Lewis & Clark education.
-Our study abroad experiences are at least a full semester in length, primarily led by our own faculty, and enhanced by both pre- and post-trip curriculum.
-Our alumni regularly report that their overseas experiences were life changing and among the most valuable of their education.
-We must build on the success of these programs, ensuring more students have access to them and that they continue to evolve and grow.
+The development of global perspectives and global engagement are part of the fabric of a Lewis & Clark education.
+Our study abroad experiences are at least a full semester, primarily led by our own faculty, and enhanced by both pre- and post-trip curriculum.
+Our alumni regularly report that their overseas experiences were life-changing and among the most valuable of their education.
+We must build on the success of these programs, ensuring they continue to evolve and grow and that more students have access to high quality, faculty-led overseas experiences.

-The law school and graduate school have always been leaders in experiential learning.
-As professional schools, employability is a built-in focus area.
+At the law school and graduate school, employability has always been a built-in focus.
 Still, there are opportunities for both schools to expand and sustain stronger connections to local and regional employers.
-Both professional schools will continue to develop new certification programs in subject areas that are in demand, as they have successfully done.
+Both professional schools will continue to develop new certification programs in subject areas that are in demand and align with their missions.

-Legal education in America is experiencing a period of significant change, with growing emphasis on skills-based and real-world training.
-Our ability to be a leader in this changing environment, and to accomplish this institutional imperative, relies to a significant degree on strengthening and growing our legal clinics.
+Legal education in America is experiencing a period of notable change, with growing emphasis on skills-based and real-world training.
+Our ability to be a leader in this environment relies to a significant degree on strengthening and growing our legal clinics.
 Programs such as the Animal Law Clinic, Crime Victim Litigation Clinic, Criminal Justice Reform Clinic, Earthrise Law Center, Global Law Alliance for Animals and the Environment, Low-Income Taxpayer Clinic, and Small Business Legal Clinic require philanthropic support and greater institutional commitment.
 Already a source of robust experiential learning, these programs will be positioned to serve more students and provide opportunities that extend beyond the law school.
-Skills-based and real-world legal training will only increase in importance to the law school as Oregon’s Supervised Practice Portfolio Examination (SPPE) is implemented as an alternative to the bar exam.
+Skills-based and real-world legal training will increase in importance to the law school as Oregon’s Supervised Practice Portfolio Examination (SPPE) is implemented as an alternative to the bar exam.
 We must be a leader in this work.

 The graduate school’s programs combine rigorous academic work with unparalleled hands-on and field-based experiences.
 In practica and internships, our education, counseling, and therapy students spend nearly 200,000 hours working in Portland-area schools and mental health agencies each year, beginning the first semester of study.
 Our reputation for producing exceptional teachers, educational leaders, and mental health professionals means that graduates are highly sought after, and the majority of our students receive a job offer just before or shortly after completing their program.
 Beyond offering degree programs, licensure, endorsements, and certificates in the fields of education and counseling, continuing education opportunities are available through our Center for Community Engagement.